alex180500/open-computational-physics/README.md

 ## Installation - Dependencies

-Please refer to the various README of the argument you're interested with.
+Please refer to the various READMEs of the argument you're interested with.
 Most of the projects make use of common Python 3 libraries.

-Python dependencies tested:
+Python packages used on all projects:
   * **python 3** (3.8+)
   * **matplotlib** (3.4+)
   * **numpy** (1.21+)
   * **scipy** (1.7+)
+  * **pillow** (8.4+)

 ## TODO